-3.4.
+3.2.
 Audit Committee Meeting Attendances

-The post COVID-19 nationwide lockdown protocols similarly necessitated a virtual convention of all Audit Committee meetings within the Financial Year, save for that of 5th February, 2020.
-Sufficient care was also taken to ensure that virtual convention of these meetings did not adversely affect the standard of deliberations as well as the general duties of the Committee.
+The post COVID-19 nationwide lockdown protocols similarly necessitated a virtual convention of Audit Committee meetings.
+Sufficient care was also taken to ensure that virtual convention of the meetings did not adversely affect the standard of deliberations as well as the general duties of the Committee.